 Step 6: Select Pantheon desktop environment

 Just click on the small Ubuntu or Unity icon, or any other name you might call or, and click on ‘Pantheon’ desktop environment to use it as the default one.

 Step 7: Log in with your Credentials

-Now login with your credentials and get Elementary OS desktop environment experience on your Ubuntu system.
+Now login with your credentials and get an Elementary OS desktop environment experience on your Ubuntu system.

-You can switch to default Ubuntu desktop environment by logging off, and then by choosing the Ubuntu desktop environment, the same way you chose Elementary OS or Pantheon desktop environment.
+You can switch to the default Ubuntu desktop environment by logging off, and then by choosing the Ubuntu desktop environment, the same way you chose Elementary OS or Pantheon desktop environment.

 After this process, you will have access to the programs installed by both Ubuntu and Elementary OS, no matter which desktop environment you are currently using.

 Here you can see, two ‘Files’ programs are available.
 One is the basic file manager with Ubuntu, while the other is Pantheon Files.

-In the same way, you can even see the Mozilla Firefox web browser, that comes pre-installed with Ubuntu, and the Web browser that came with the Elementary OS desktop environment.
+In the same way, you can even see the Mozilla Firefox web browser, which comes pre-installed with Ubuntu, and the Web browser that came with the Elementary OS desktop environment.

 The Elementary OS desktop environment is beautiful.
 But that isn’t the only desktop environment you can get.
 There are a plethora of other desktop environments, XFCE, KDE, GNOME, MATE, are a few popular ones you can go for.
 The commands will be different for all the desktop environments, but the process will be similar.

 Hope the information was useful for you.
 Do you have any questions, or faced any issues?
 Feel free to comment on the same down below.